The Highlands, Louisville: History

 The Highlands was the last area near downtown Louisville to be urbanized, since its steep 60 ft incline above the flood plain made travel difficult, and the area showed no signs of urban development until just before the Civil War.
 Several notable families did own plantations in what is now called the Highlands, spurred by the Louisville and Bardstown Turnpike (today's Bardstown Road).
 The turnpike was first planned as early as 1784, but authorization to begin construction was delayed until 1819, and thwarted then by the Panic of 1819.
 Funds were finally allocated in 1829, with construction beginning in 1832.

 Bardstown Road was originally a turnpike (with a macadamized surface), and tolls were collected at toll gates along the way.
 The portion of the road nearest to Louisville was free, so as Louisville grew, the first gatehouse moved further out.
 The earliest was at Beargrass Creek; it then moved to what is now the intersection of Broadway and Baxter, and subsequently to what is today Patterson and Bardstown, then to Eastern Parkway and Bardstown by 1873.
 It was at Speed Avenue by 1901, when the turnpike was sold to the city.
 The second tollgate was permanently located near today's Bashford Manor Lane and Bardstown.

 While the landowners were families of English descent, many of the first residents during the agricultural days were Germans, which gave the area the nickname New Hamburg.
-Large-scale residential development didn't begin in the area until a streetcar line extended to the area near the present-day intersection of Bardstown and Baxter in the 1890s.
+Large-scale residential development in the area did not begin until a streetcar line extended to the area near the present-day intersection of Bardstown and Baxter in the 1890s.
 Nearby Cave Hill Cemetery (which doubled as park) and Cherokee Park provided recreation for the new residents.

 Many businesses formed along the turnpike, with residential development back off the main road.
 The growth would creep down Bardstown Road as the streetcar lines continued to be extended.
 By the 1930s, the entire area today called the Highlands had been developed.
 The streetcars last ran down Bardstown Road on Derby Day 1947, and were replaced by buses.